jbottum/t5pat/langchain_markdown46.md

 ```
 For knowledge retrieval, the flan-t5-xl did better than the flan-t5-large.
 The xl version answered Germany and Canada correct, but it still missed the capital of Spain, although Spain is the capital city of Spain's Cantabria region.

-Generation Time: The generation time varied greatly from 58.9 seconds for Germaany, which was the first question, whereas the answers for Spain and Canada were similar at 2.6 aand 33.7 seconds.
+Generation Time: The generation time varied greatly from 33.7 seconds for Germany, which was the first question, whereas the answers for Spain and Canada were similar at 2.6 and 3.0 seconds.
+We assume the generation time was longer

-WE ARE NOT SURE WHY THE GERMANY TOOK SO LONG?

 Next let's look at the answers to the reasoning questions.